007jedgar/pasteproof/README.md

 ## 📄 License

+Copyright (C) 2025 Not a Budgeting Inc.

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the **Business Source License 1.1**.
+Individual, non-commercial use is always permitted.
+Commercial use requires a license.

+**Change Date:** January 1, 2029

+On the date above, in accordance with the Business Source License, use of this software will be governed by the Apache License 2.0.

+See the [LICENSE.md](./LICENSE.md) file for full license terms and details.